fblpalmeira/cats_uk/README.md

 ## Interactive Map

-Creating an interactive map for users to explore and learn more about the movement and home range of domestic cats in Falmouth, UK.
+An interactive map for users to explore and learn more about the movement and home range of domestic cats in Falmouth, UK.

 RPubs Page: https://rpubs.com/fblpalmeira/cats_uk